 An effective campaign strategy brings together the structure and content of your communications, aligning it with the buyer journey it is designed to initiate and facilitate.
 Ideally, it will be a deep connection point with your consumer – preferably something new and true about the relationship between your brand and audience.

 We’re all very close to what our companies deliver.
 So it’s natural to believe that our audiences will be excited by the same things we are.
-That’s rarely the case.
-That’s why the best campaign strategies are research informed.
-That could involve focus groups but, for us is more likely to be a combination of deep interviews with customers and stakeholders to enable the formation of a series of customer need hypotheses validated by quantitative research.
+Rarely this is true.
+The best campaign strategies are therefore research aided.
+That could involve focus groups but, for us it is more likely to be a combination of deep interviews with customers and stakeholders to enable the formation of a series of customer need hypotheses validated by quantitative research.
 Only this level of diligence will provide the resonant insights that underpin great campaign strategies.

 Ideally (but not necessarily) an extension of an overarching communications strategy, developing a coherent and compelling campaign strategy will ensure your investment in changing hearts and minds.

 We recommend developing a campaign strategy to cover: